Belly fat is not just a problem because it can look bad.

 Belly fat is usually estimated by measuring the circumference around your waist.
 This can easily be done at home with a simple tape measure.

-There are actually a few proven strategies that have been shown to target the fat in the belly area more than other areas of the body.
+Fortunately, there are a few proven strategies that have been shown to target the fat in the belly area more than other areas of the body.

 Here are 6 evidence-based ways to lose belly fat.